 6. Look at the big picture

-While buying a house is a great way to build wealth, maintaining your investment can be labor-intensive and expensive.
+While buying a house is a great way to build wealth, maintaining your investment can be labour-intensive and expensive.
 When unexpected costs for new appliances, roof repairs and plumbing problems crop up, there’s no landlord to turn to, and these costs can quickly drain your bank account.

 7. Prepare for the hunt